Deadline: February 10, 2017

-Application for the 2016 OneBeat Program is now open.
 OneBeat is a music exchange and incubator for music-based social entrepreneurship, where innovative musicians from around the world launch collaborative projects designed to make a positive impact on local and global communities.
-An initiative of the U.S. State Department and produced by Found Sound Nation, OneBeat is cultivating a groundbreaking international network of leading artistic, technological, and social innovators in music.
+The OneBeat 2017 program will take place from Sep 20 – Oct 22, 2017 in the United States.

 - Algeria, Bangladesh, Belarus, Bolivia, Brazil, Bulgaria, Burma, Colombia, Cuba, Ecuador, Egypt, Ethiopia, Ghana, Haiti, India, Indonesia, Iraq, Japan, Jordan, Kazakhstan, Kenya, Kosovo, Kyrgyzstan, Laos, Lebanon, Malaysia, Morocco, Mozambique, Nigeria, Panama, Pakistan, Palestinian Territories, Philippines, Russia, Senegal, Serbia, Slovak Republic, South Africa, Taiwan, Tajikistan, Tunisia, Turkey, United States, Venezuela, Zimbabwe

 - Musical Excellence – A high level of performance, composition, improvisational, production and/or technological skill.
 Ideally OneBeat musicians will be innovating stylistically, lyrically, or technologically within their musical worlds.

 - Collaboration – Applicants’ willingness to reach across cultural and musical divides in creating original music or re-interpreting traditional music, while respecting the essence of each tradition.
 Applicants should be prepared to try new things musically.